Hurricane Rick (2021): Preparations and impact

 Under the anticipation that Rick would make landfall along the southwestern coast of Mexico, a hurricane watch was issued on the afternoon of October 22 from Zihuatanejo, Guerrero, to Punta San Telmo, Michoacán, with tropical storm watches posted east and west of the hurricane watch area.
 Within 18 hours, these watches were upgraded to warnings.
 The Servicio Meteorológico Nacional warned that the states of Jalisco, Morelos, Puebla, Mexico City, Nayarit and the State of Mexico could see heavy rainfall, with the potential of flooding.
 Four reservoirs in Colima and Guererro, along with four rivers in the latter, as well as three rivers and dams in Michoacán, four rivers and three dams in Oaxaca were monitored for flooding.
 A total of 2,260 temporary shelters were set up for possible evacuees across five states.
 Three ports in Guerrero, Acapulco, Puerto Marqués and Zihuatanejo along with Lázaro Cárdenas in Michoacán were closed on October 23.
 In Colima, a blue alert was issued.

 While still at sea, Rick was responsible for 3 m waves along coastal areas of Guerrero while winds from the outer fringes of the storm's circulation uprooted trees, although there was no major damage across the state.
 A 35-year-old man was killed after he was swept away in the municipality of Tepoztlán.
 Across Guerrero, 37 homes were flooded, including 30 in the municipality of Tecpan de Galeana and 5 in Acapulco, which resulted in 42 families seeking shelter.
 Two rivers overflowed their banks in Zihuatanejo and two more overflowed their banks in the municipality of Tecpan de Galeana.
 Statewide, seventy-five trees were uprooted and six roads were destroyed.
 Across Zihuatanejo and Acapulco, cars were seen stranded in floodwaters and the Acapulco-Zihuatanejo highway was cut off by floodwaters in the municipality of Petatlán.
 Blackouts were reported in the Costa Chica and Costa Grande regions of Guerrero and extended as far east as in Acapulco.
 However, no injuries were reported.
-The storm was estimated to have caused over $10 million in damages.
+The hurricane caused a damage valued 521 million pesos (US$25.8 million) in Guerrero.